The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 The lounge is a delightful place to relax, with a large picture window looking out across the lake.
 Comfortable and welcoming, it’s a great place to enjoy your own company or that of your fellow guests, to read a book or simply enjoy one of the most dramatic vantage points in the world.
 It’s also a perfect starting point for some truly remarkable days in the hills.

 Hassness Country House offers a retreat from today’s always connected world.
-There's no TV, no phones in the rooms, and no mobile reception in this sparsely populated valley of West Cumbria.
+There's no TV, no phones in the bedrooms, and very little mobile reception in this sparsely populated valley of West Cumbria.
 If you do need to contact the outside world there is a payphone available and Wi-Fi is also available throughout the property.
 At Hassness Country House you’ll take a step back from the frantic world beyond the fells.
 It’s far enough away yet convenient for the main tourist hubs of Keswick; this is a quieter, less trodden part of the Lake District with dramatic and tranquil scenery.
 Our friendly managers, Debbie and Laurie, will make you feel welcome.

 This Grade 4 moderate holiday includes full and half day walks at a moderate pace over hilly terrain and is likely to include an element of sightseeing as well.
 Half day walking will probably include about 3 hours of walking, with full days having around 5 hours.
 Expect ascents and descents of up to about 600m.
 See the 'Proposed Itinerary' section for more information.